In a nutshell

 Keyframes are anchor points that let your video editing software know when to begin and end an animation or function.
 They are locations on a timeline that marks the beginning or end of an object’s transition.
 Each keyframe point holds coordinates that define where a transition should begin or end.
 The frames between the start and stop points are interpolated over time between those points to create motion.

 How do you use them?

 In filmmaking, keyframes can be used in a number of ways.
 However, to make an animation with keyframes, all you need to start are a beginning point and an ending point.
-This indicates a starting position — what your subject looks like and where it is in the frame at the start of the animation — and an ending position (what your subject looks like at the and where it’s at the end of the animation).
+This indicates a starting position — what your subject looks like and where it is in the frame at the start of the animation — and an ending position, or what your subject looks like at the and where it’s at the end of the animation.

-Also, you can use keyframes to rotate an object as well.
 Say you’re making a lyric video for YouTube, and you want to have a constantly spinning CD in the background.
-You would use keyframes to achieve these effects.
+You would use rotation keyframes to achieve this effect.